 Turmeric latte with pistachios

 Whether you’re alone or in a group setting, this turmeric latte warms the body and soul, delivering a good dose of hygge.
 You’ll only need three ingredients to make this one, so why not give it a go next time you’re feeling like snuggling up indoors?

 Hyped about hygge?

-Now we’ve shed some light on what hygge is maybe now you can add a sprinkle of it to your own life.
+Now that we’ve shed some light on what hygge is, maybe you can add a sprinkle of it to your own life.
 You’ll find the detailed recipes for the above treats in the 8fit Pro app, as well as over 700 dishes and snacks that will nourish your body and spoil your taste buds.
 Keep it simple, keep it hygge and keep it healthy with 8fit!